fChristenson/My-life-as-a-programmer/README.md

 ### Comments

+> Thanks, I can really feel this where I live, I've been applying for my first job (MERN) for the past 2 months and still I am unlucky enough to get my first job.
+Do you think it's better to broaden my skillset horizontally like learn more technologies, for example typescript, graphql, next js?
+Or is it better just to take a big dive and build larger projects with the MERN stack ?

 > Hi I'm  working as a  .net software developer in Gothenburg and I see that there is a big market around here.
 I get some job requests some times  but this companies request alot!  they require me to be able to work with Node-js ,nopcommerce  , T-Sql , MongoDB, Typescript , Java , python
 Umbraco, WordPress  and a lot of other stuff . of course I exaggerate a bit but sometimes this companies don't know whats the difference between a .net developer and a for example Node-js developer.
 I have to say that I like to use other technologies besides .net but the interviews can be a little tricky specially for me when I only have a few years of experience at the same company .
 Did you had this problem to ?